 Despite its modern appearance, the palace was designed based on Eastern philosophy principles.
 It follows traditional oriental architectures which integrate hieroglyphics into the construction.
 For instance, the palace layout resembles “吉” (Ji) – the Chinese symbol for “auspicious”.
 Or the baselines on the façade form the word “王” (Wang) which means “King”.
 There is also a lotus pond running along the length of the foyer which is great for feng shui.

-21st Century (Contemporary Design)
+4. The 21st Century (Contemporary Design)

 I remember I was excited when visiting the city’s first skyscrapers, the Saigon Trade Centre (150m).
-Comprising of 33 storeys, this office building was completed in 1997, just after Vietnam had joined the WTO.
+Comprising of 33 stories, this office building was completed in 1997, just after Vietnam had joined the WTO.
 It used to be a symbol of pride and represented the economic growth of a new boomtown.

 As income rose, the height of the buildings also increased.
-The Trade Centre was dwarfed by its successors, the lotus-bulb-inspired Bitexco Tower which reaches 262 metres high.
+The Trade Centre was dwarfed by its successors, the lotus-bulb-inspired Bitexco Tower which reaches 262 meters high.
 But just three years ago, the iconic tower was dethroned by Vietnam’s tallest building, the Landmark 81.
-Measuring 461 metres in height, this building complex resembles a giant bamboo grove soaring into Saigon’s sky.
+Measuring 461 meters in height, this building complex resembles a giant bamboo grove soaring into Saigon’s sky.
 And the race to the top certainly won’t stop here, with more avant-garde monuments are in the planning and in the making.

 Unfortunately, with the creation of new things, the old charms start to vanish.
 There is currently no concrete plan to preserve the city’s historic buildings.
 Except for several popular heritages, others are largely ignored and get destroyed to give places for a new mall or a luxury apartment complex.
 But it doesn’t need to be that way.
 Olds and news can co-exist in the always open-minded Saigon…